Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 There many different service registeries, like Netflix's Eureka, etcd or many more.
 The benefit of using a separate service registry than Kuberentes' built in registry, is that more information can be put into and read from the registry.

 #### Eureka

+An example implementation could consist of a REST API that offers a few actions to interacting with the registry:

+- `register`: Register registry's register registration
+- `renew`: Maintain the registration using a heartbeat
+- `cancel`: Gracefully remove registration
+- `getRegistry`: Function for querying available instances

 #### etcd